-2. The Growth Price Model Using a Birth and Death Diffusion Growth Rate Process With External Jump Process
+2. The Growth Price Model Using a Birth and Death Diffusion Growth Rate Process With External Jump Process constant level over a long period of time, unless there is a major environmental change.

 Now as a matter of fact, modeling's of Natural Prices have three basic characterizations as follows: